|

 When my options aren't limited to WinForms and WPF, I'd just as soon use something else

 entirely.
-Personally, I'm a fan of
+Personally, I'm a fan of Electron, the same

 technology that powers Visual Studio Code and many other notable modern desktop apps.

-Still, just as is the case if you Google for
+Still, just as is the case if you Google for "i hate squirrels"

-"i hate cilantro", a
+or "i hate cilantro", a

-"i hate wpf" will yield just as many fans as haters, and chances are,
+search for "i hate wpf" will yield just as many fans as haters, and chances are,

 they'll (we'll) never see eye-to-eye – and I, for one, am fine with that.

-...and by the way, I prefer my ceviche with
+...and by the way, I prefer my ceviche with extra cilantro, and my squirrels in other

 people's yards!